Sytske Wijnsma

-I am an Assistant Professor in Operations Management at UC Berkeley Haas.
-Before joining Haas, I was a post-doctoral researcher at GeorgiaTech, Scheller College of Business and obtained my Ph.D. in Management Science at the University of Cambridge, Judge Business School.
-My primary research interest is designing supply chain and policy interventions that help solve real-world challenges with social and environmental impact.
+Before joining Haas, I was a post-doctoral researcher at GeorgiaTech, Scheller College of Business and obtained my Ph.D. and MPhil in Management Science at the University of Cambridge, Judge Business School.
+I also worked for 2 years as a quantitative analyst for commodity trading.

 Research Interests: Supply Chain Management, Sustainable Sourcing, Circularity, Illicit Supply Chains, Social and Environmental Impact